Skip to the main content

 Traits & Skills

-Updated Mar 31, 2018
+Updated Mar 31, 2024

-Medical laboratory technologists need to possess:
+Medical laboratory technologists need:

-• integrity and a professional attitude
+• Integrity and a professional attitude

-• the ability to get along with people
+• The ability to get along with people

-• the ability to adapt to change quickly and easily.
+• The ability to adapt to change quickly and easily

 They should enjoy:

-• taking a step-by-step approach to their work
+• Taking a step-by-step approach to their work

-• studying results and developing procedures
+• Studying results and developing procedures

-• using computers and instruments for accurate and precise testing.
+• Using computers and instruments for accurate and precise testing

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.